wiloon/blog/content/post/archive-1/2015-02-06-mac-os-terminal-creating-new-users.md

 dscl . create /Users/corybohon NFSHomeDirectory /Local/Users/corybohon

 Now we'll add some security to the user account and set their password.
-Here, you'll replace “PASSWORD” with the actual password that will be used initially for their account.
+Here, you'll replace "PASSWORD" with the actual password that will be used initially for their account.
 The user can always change the password later:

 dscl . passwd /Users/corybohon PASSWORD